Parent and Guardian Guidance

 Diagnosis

-This simple, painless test measures the concentration of salt in a person's sweat.
-A high salt level indicates CF. It is important to have a sweat test done at a Cystic Fibrosis Foundation-accredited care center, where strict guidelines help ensure accurate results.
+A sweat test is a simple, painless test that measures the level of salt in a person's sweat.
+A high salt level indicates CF. It is important to have a sweat test done at a CF Foundation-accredited care center, where strict guidelines help ensure accurate results.

 Watch the video to hear CF clinicians discuss: